Spiritual

 Welcome!

 Lamb & Lion Spiritual Guidance Ministries offers resources for supporting the development of inner and outer wholeness, and spirited living, rooted in the healing, reconciling, and liberating gospel of Jesus Christ and the Christian spiritual tradition.
-We offer hospitality and companionship to those who are connected to any faith tradition and those who are spiritual pilgrims.
-To bring the great treasures of the Spirit to bear on contemporary life along with the best in organizational development we offer ministries of spiritual guidance and companionship, small group facilitation, training and teaching programs, consultation services for organization mission and vision development, conflict resolution assistance and mediation services, quiet days and directed retreats for individuals, groups, churches, and organizations.
-Associates of Lamb & Lion Ministries are located in Evanston and Wilmette, Illinois, and serve metropolitan Chicago and beyond.
-We now have a northern California branch of associates with Carolyn and Bill Kees in Chico.
+We offer hospitality and companionship to those who are connected to any faith tradition and those who are spiritual pilgrims and seekers.
+To bring the great treasures of the Spirit to bear on contemporary life along with the best in organizational development we offer ministries of spiritual guidance and companionship, small group facilitation and leadership development, training and teaching programs, consultation services for organization mission and vision development, quiet days and directed retreats for individuals, groups, churches, and organizations.
+The Rev. Daniel Prechtel, the founder of Lamb & Lion Spiritual Guidance Ministries, is currently the only active spiritual director associated with this ministry.
+He is grateful to others who have served with him in the past: The Rev. Richard Wendel in Chicago; Kit McCarthy in Evanston, Illinois; Judy Homer in Raleigh, North Carolina; The Rev. Bill and Carolyn Kees in Chico, California and is pleased to recommend them as excellent spiritual guides and therapists.
+If other spiritual directors wish to discern possible associate membership please contact Dan.

 Rev. Daniel Prechtel, D.Min.